 Learn how the Government of Canada is working to advance reconciliation and renew the relationship with Indigenous peoples, based on recognition of rights, respect, cooperation and partnership.

-Learn how Canada is moving forward with Indigenous partners on different paths toward reconciliation such as Recognition of Rights discussion tables.
+Canada is moving forward with Indigenous partners on different paths toward reconciliation, including Recognition of Rights discussion tables.
+Find a list of these tables by region.

 Learn how the Government of Canada is responding to the Truth and Reconciliation Commission's 94 Calls to Action.